marvin-garcia/ASEInternalApp/README.md

 ![app-service-url](images/app-service-url.png)

+Unlike standard App Services and public-facing ASE environments (where Azure provides a publicly accessible URL like `<site-name>.azurewebsites.net`), ILB ASE environments only provide an IP address inside a virtual network and the ability to host apps that are not listed in public DNS servers.
+This means that you must manage your own DNS inside your network and provide your own certificate for HTTPS connections (this deployment configures a self-signed certificate to get you started, but for production environments it is recommended that you use a certificate signed by a trusted authority).

+DNS management can be done in many different ways, and the one that works best for you will depend on how your network is configured and who manages it.
+The easiest and fastest way to get started managing domains for private networks is using [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/private-dns-overview), but if you already have a Domain Controller server located in your virtual network or accessible from on-premises through a VPN tunnel, you can administer your DNS zones and [add a DNS resource record](https://docs.microsoft.com/en-us/windows-server/networking/technologies/ipam/add-a-dns-resource-record) that points to your internal-facing apps.
+You can also administer your DNS zones when using [Azure AD Domain Services](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/active-directory-ds-admin-guide-administer-dns).
+For this tutorial I decided to use a Domain Controller VM that I previously had, and managed my DNS records directly there.

-Your DNS server must include both `<site-name>.<your-domain>` and `<site-name>.scm.<your-domain>`, The reason for the second entry is that SSL connections to the SCM/Kudu site associated with your app will be made using that address.
+Wherever you decide to manage your DNS settings, your records must include both `<site-name>.<your-domain>` and `<site-name>.scm.<your-domain>`, The reason for the second entry is that SSL connections to the SCM/Kudu site associated with your app will be made using that address.
 For more details please refer to [this article](https://docs.microsoft.com/en-us/azure/app-service/environment/app-service-environment-with-internal-load-balancer).
+In this tutorial my site name is `samplewebapp1` and my domain is `contoso.com`, therefore the required records will be `samplewebapp1.contoso.com` and `samplewebapp1.scm.contoso.com`.
 After creating the A host records, my DNS zone looks like this:

 A host record for `samplewebapp1.contoso.com`